How to find and remove ticks from your horse

 - Unfortunately, your best tools to find ticks are your fingertips.
 Not obscured by grooming gloves.
-You really need your fingertips to be able to scour your horse from top to bottom and feel for any ticks.
-Even a short summer coat can hide a tick, you usually won’t be able to see them.
+You need your fingertips to scour your horse from top to bottom and feel for any ticks.
+Even a short summer coat can hide a tick; you usually won’t be able to see them.

 - I’ve tried to do a tick inspection with medical gloves on, it’s sorta ok, but not as good as your bare hands.
 Now, if I find a tick, I’m definitely busting out the gloves to pluck that guy off.

-- Incidentally, if your horse doesn’t like being touched around the ears, sheath, or udders, you are going to have a big problem if you spot a tick there.
-Work on desensitizing your horse every day to grooming those areas so this is less of a problem.
+- Incidentally, if your horse doesn’t like being touched around the ears, sheath, or udders, you will have a big problem if you spot a tick there.
+Work on desensitizing your horse daily to grooming those areas so this is less of a problem.

 Do the tick inspection after grooming.

 - My hands stay a bit cleaner, and if your horse likes to use poop as a pillow this is the best course of action.
 De-poopify your horse and then inspect for ticks.
 De-poopify!
 Not a word but maybe we could make it one?

 - My horse will alert me to any itchy areas as I’m grooming.
 Itchy skin is a surefire sign that something could be there; perhaps it’s a tick.
 Sometimes the area of a tick bite only itches after the tick has been released, then you know where to clean and monitor for signs of infection.

 - As you work on your horse’s mane and tail, any ruffled or rubbed sections alert you to the same thing – a possible tick.

 After grooming, I combine a double-check of legs and a little muscle massage with a tick check.

 - Focusing first on the nooks and crannies of my horse, like the folds of skin around the elbows.
 Pick up and move your horse’s leg to stretch out skin folds.